neelkamath/duo-ludio/README.md

 ### Storage

+`localForage` is used to persist data.
 To access metadata on binaural beats (which are stored in `src/binaural_beats/data.json`), use the abstraction layer `src/ts/storage/beats.ts`.
+The abstraction layer for the `categories` item is `src/ts/storage/categories.ts`.

+Each track is downloaded a `localForage` item of the same name.
+For example, `Alpha_8_Hz.mp3`'s `Blob` is saved to the `Alpha_8_Hz.mp3` item.

-`localStorage` is used to persist data.
-It contains a single item, `categories`, which contains the user's binaural beats collection. `src/ts/storage/categories.ts` is the abstraction layer for manipulating it.
+The `categories` item contains the user's binaural beats collection.
 Each key is the name of a category.
 Each value is an `array` of `string`s denoting the names of tracks.
 Track names correspond to tracks in the directory `src/binaural_beats/tracks/`.
 An example is shown below.
 ```json
 {
   "Meditation": [